-We have designed this website to work with various assistive technologies to:
+We have designed this website to be easy to use by:

 - using easier-to-read colours